only-cliches/Nano-SQL/packages/Adapter-SQLite-NativeScript/README.md

 The `NativeSQLite` class accepts one optional arguments in it's constructor.

 ### Filename
-The first argument is the filename to the SQLite database to connect to, default is `:memory:` which creates a temporary database.
+The first argument is the filename to the SQLite database to connect to, default is to use the database ID as the filename.

 # MIT License